 In any case, I'm putting the links to my artwork here.

-Here's a recent example of my doodling style:
+Here's an example of my doodling style: